NateWr/food-and-drink-menu/readme.txt

 6. Upgrade to Food and Drink Menu Pro at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin") for discounted prices, sales and specials, custom dietary icons, and more

 == Changelog ==

+= 1.6.0 (2018-12-11) =
+* Add: Gutenberg blocks for menus, menu sections and menu items
+* Add: Shortcode for menu sections
+* Add: Allow users to set WPML action for item prices
+* Add: Allow WPML to sync menu item prices when edited from the admin list
+* Update: integration with Business Profile to allow linking to a page as the Schema menu

 = 1.5.2 (2017-03-31) =
 * Fix: #36 Problem where custom menu section titles in second column didn't save